-Kafenia Peace Collective Board
+Kafenia Board

 Lisa Petrides, Ph.D. is founder and CEO of ISKME, an independent, education nonprofit established in 2002, and a pioneer in knowledge sharing and innovation in the education sector who works around the world.
 She also plays the baglamas.